Resource Center

 Keeping up with the rapid pace of AI development and its evolving role in education can feel daunting.
 There are a number of excellent newsletters, thought leaders, and organizations available to help you stay informed.
 To get you started, we’ve compiled a list of some of our favorites that range from broader AI industry coverage to specialized educational expertise.

-25 states and their departments of education now have official guidance or policy on the use of AI in schools.
-We’ve compiled them in this handy resource.
+33 states (and Puerto Rico) now have official guidance or policy on the use of AI in K12 schools.
+We’ve compiled them in this handy resource which includes summaries and links to the full guidance for each.

 An initial exploration of how to harness generative AI's (GenAI) power to enhance, not replace, the cognitive lift and meaningful learning in K-12 literacy classrooms.